Skip to main content

 Android Logging

 Memfault Caliper collects logs from every logcat buffer.
-Logs are uploaded when they overlap a trace event, and are associated with the trace.
+Logs are uploaded when they overlap a Trace Event, and are associated with the trace.

 Log files collected by Caliper are scrubbed on-device before being uploaded.
 See Data Scrubbing